Janet Yellen: Early life and education

 Yellen was born on August 13, 1946, to a family of Polish Jewish ancestry in the Bay Ridge, Brooklyn, neighborhood of New York City, and grew up there.
 Her mother was Anna Ruth (née Blumenthal; 1907–1986), an elementary school teacher who gave up her teaching job to become a stay-at-home mother.
 Her father was Julius Yellen (1906–1975), a family physician who worked from the ground floor of their house.
 Janet has an older brother, John (born 1942), who is a program director for archaeology at the National Science Foundation.

 In a speech at the POLIN Museum of the History of Polish Jews, Yellen said that her father's family immigrated to the United States from Sokołów Podlaski, a small town about 50 miles outside of Warsaw.
-She said further that nearly the entirety of its Jewish population, including many of her relatives, was deported or murdered during the Holocaust.
+She said further that nearly the entirety of its Jewish population, including many of her relatives, were deported or murdered during the Holocaust.

 Yellen attended the local Fort Hamilton High School, where she was an honor society member and participated in the booster club, the psychology club, and the history club.
 She also served as editor-in-chief of The Pilot, the school newspaper, which continued its 13-year streak as the first-place winner of the prestigious Columbia Scholastic Press Association contest under her leadership.
 She earned a National Merit commendation letter and was admitted to a selective science honors program at Columbia University to voluntarily study mathematics on Saturday mornings.
 Yellen was one of 30 students to win state Regents scholarships for college and one of a select few to win the mayor's citation for a scholarship.
 She graduated in 1963 as the valedictorian of her class.
-In line with school tradition, for the editor to interview the valedictorian, she interviewed herself in the third person.